-You’ve got the right tool for the job, but you also need the right grind for your brew.
+There are several types of systems that can be the right tool for the coffee making job, but you also need the right grind to fit for your brew.

-Coarse grounds are used for brewing in the French press and aeropress.
+Coarse grounds are used for brewing press coffee (French Press/Aeropress) and making cold brew

-Fine grounds are used in pour-over brewers and espresso makers, where water briefly passes over the coffee.
+Fine grounds are used in espresso makers, where water briefly passes over the coffee.

 For the best consistent results, keep your coffee fresh.
 We can help with that.
 Subscribe to your favorite Veteran Roasters brew – you’ll save 10% and we’ll keep your kitchen stocked with our delicious, freshly-roasted small batch coffee.

 Leave a comment